Divert (company)

 Divert, Inc. is an American impact technology company that works to eliminate wasted food and create sustainable infrastructure to reduce the impact of waste on the environment and society.
-Divert works to assist the grocery industry in achieving the United Nations and US objectives of reducing waste by 50% by 2030.

 The West Concord, Massachusetts-company was established in June 2007 by Ryan Begin and Nick Whitman, who have since served as the CEO and COO, respectively.
 The company rebranded as Divert, Inc. in 2016, and as of 2022 had more than 250 employees serving 5,500 retail locations across the United States.
 As of May 2024, the company has 6,600 customer locations across the US.
 In 2024 Divert stated that they had processed more than 2.3 billion pounds of food since the company was launched in 2007.